Your Guide to Planning, Planting, and Growing Lily of the Valley

 Lily of the valley may be the easiest plant you'll ever grow.
 It requires zero maintenance!

-After the flowers finish blooming, they will quickly fade away.
+After the flowers finish blooming, they quickly fade away.
 No need to deadhead.
-The foliage will stay green throughout the season, especially if the plants have access to plenty of moisture and are grown in part to full shade.
+The foliage stays green throughout the season, especially if the plants have access to plenty of moisture and are grown in part to full shade.